innovationOUtside/tm351vm-binder/README.md

 ```
 If you do delete the container, shared volume files will be preserved on host and mounted back into the new container, but any changes you made to the initial of the original container, such as installing additional Python packages or making changes to database tables, will be lost.

 On Windows, first create a directory `C:\TM351VCE`.
-I think you then need to try something like the following [UNTESTED]:
+Then start the container using a command of the form:

-`docker run --name tm351_20J --rm -d -p 8351:8888 -v c:\TM351VCE\notebooks:c:\home\jovyan\notebooks -v c:\TM351VCE\openrefine_projects:c:\home\jovyan\openrefine -e JUPYTER_TOKEN="letmein" ousefuldemos/tm351-binderised:latest`
+`docker run --name tm351vce --rm -d -p 8351:8888 -v $pwd\notebooks:/home/jovyan/notebooks

-*If you can help me debug the Windows invocation, that would be really useful.
-Please post to a new issue.*
+ -v $pwd\openrefine_projects:/home/jovyan/openrefine -e JUPYTER_TOKEN="letmein" ousefuldemos/tm351-binderised:latest`

+You can also specify volume bindings using an absilute path to a directory on the host computer, rather than a path relative to the current directory (`$pwd`) that the `docker run` command is executed in, using a volume mount command of the form `-v c:\TM351VCE\notebooks:c:\home\jovyan\notebooks`.

 In order to access the notebook server via your browser, you will need to find the token used to access the notebook server.
 Use the one you set and passed in via the `JUPYTER_TOKEN=` assignment in the docker command, or look up the token by running: